manaskshirsagar/mayoandsriracha/README.md

 ## Intro
 For long has humanity dealt with roughly guessing sriracha and mayo.
 The following recipe describes a method to make sriracha and mayo from scratch with painstaking detail.
+Long gone will be the days of going on youtube to find this fricking simple ass recipe that some content creator is lying to you about.

 ## Recipe